LispEngineer/EthernetRepeater/README.md

 * Simulate the PHY side of the Management Interface (for reads)
 * Simulate the MAC/PHY side of TX/RX
+* Put a decimal counter into the Bogus packet generator
+  * [Here](https://www.realdigital.org/doc/6dae6583570fd816d1d675b93578203d) is one BCD converter
+  * [Here](https://johnloomis.org/ece314/notes/devices/binary_to_BCD/bin_to_bcd.html) is a better description

 ## User Interface